Baby Booties – Free Crochet Pattern

 Please note: This pattern and all images associated with this pattern cannot be copied, shared, altered or sold on your own.
 You are welcome to sell the finished product but please include a link (if online) and reference jototheworld.com.

-Use the color you want for the sole.
+With the color you want for the bootie sole, ch 8.

-Row 1: Ch 8.
-In the 2nd ch from hook, 2 hdc in the same chain (Place Marker (PM) in first hdc), hdc in next 5 chains, 6 hdc in last chain.
-Working along the other side, hdc in next 5 ch, 2 hdc in last st – do not join (20)
+Round 1: In the 2nd ch from hook, 2 hdc in the same chain (Place Marker (PM) in first hdc), hdc in next 5 chains, 6 hdc in last chain.
+Working along the other side, hdc in next 5 ch, 2 hdc in last st – do not join (20 sts)

-In back loops only (which are the ones furthest away from you), sc into ch st and in each st around (42 sc), sl st into both loops of 1st sc to join.
+Working in back loops only for this round (which are the ones furthest away from you), sc in the back loop only of the 1st st. sc in the back loops only of each st around (42 sc). sl st into both loops of 1st sc to join.

 *Work in both loops from now on.*